Judith V. Jordan: Early life

 Her interest in the power of connection found its roots in her own struggle to stay connected with important people in a world that told her that was a sign of "weakness".
-At Brown University she studied psychology, and went on t get her Ph.D. from Harvard University, where she studied child development, and clinical psychology.
+At Brown University she studied psychology, and went on to get her Ph.D. from Harvard University, where she studied child development, and clinical psychology.
 She wrote her dissertation on how a competitive context interrupts girls' achievement behaviors.
 As a young faculty and clinician at Harvard Medical School, she began to write about the limitations of a "separate self" model of development and looked at the ways in which empathy provides an experiential sense of connection and compassion.

 Education and early career

 Jordan received the award for outstanding achievement in her graduate class at Harvard University.
 She founded the Women's Studies Program and Women's Treatment Network at McLean Hospital and served as its first director.